dhfbk/MuLTa-Telegram/readme.md

 - **People with disabilities**
 - **Other** or **No Target** (as applicable)

-Each message is also labeled for *topic relevance* independently of whether it is hateful.
+Each message is also labeled for *mentioned target group* independently of whether it is hateful.

 ## Methodology